Kris Model Trains were manufactured and sold by Andy Kriswalus (1927-90) of Endicott, New York from

 Kris 'O' gauge Stock Cars

-At some point, the original AMT and Kusan tooling that was in Kriswalus' possession
+are very rare and highly collectible.
+At some point, the original AMT and Kusan tooling that had been in Andy Kriswalus'

-K-Line shadow rail track also originated from Kusan O42 track tooling.
+to make and sell these box cars after the acquisition of Williams.
+K-Line shadow rail track also originated from Kusan O42